LeoDessertenne/graphes/README.md

 ## Installation

-Make sure to have Python installed on your machine.
+Make sure to have Python installed on your machine and you can run the script

 ## Usage
 You can create new variables to build your automaton using the following format: